-One could notice that user throughputs drop slightly on the C_h constraint, e.g. in a wired-star topology if C_h drops $500 \rightarrow 50$ Mbps (10 times), the mean user throughput only drops $15 \rightarrow 6$ Mbps (~ 3 times).
-This is due to the fact that, under-provisioned backhaul links do not affect the whole network, but specific groups of users associated to the cells that suffer from low backhaul capacity.
-To better illustrate this, in Table 2 we show the average throughput of the handed-over users, as a function of C_h .
-Indeed, their performance is severely affected: for the same scenario, their DL throughput drops all the way to 1.1 Mbps (~ 15 times).
+One could notice that user throughputs drop slightly on the $C_h$ constraint, e.g. in a wired-star topology if $C_h$ drops $500 \rightarrow 50$ Mbps (10 times), the mean user throughput only drops $15 \rightarrow 6$ Mbps ( $\sim 3$ times).
+This is due to the fact that, underprovisioned backhaul links do not affect the whole network, but specific groups of users associated with the cells that suffer from low backhaul capacity.
+To better illustrate this, in Table II we show the average throughput of the handed-over users, as a function of $C_h$ .
+Indeed, their performance is severely affected: for the same scenario, their DL throughput drops all the way to 1.1 Mbps ( $\sim 15$ times).
 (In scenarios with no handovers, we mark the respective table entry with an X.)